 Mid-market companies misdiagnose their own problems at an alarming rate.
 A CEO with flat revenue hires a strategy consultant when the real problem is broken sales operations.
 A CEO with a directionless product roadmap hires a fractional COO, even though the real problem is an undefined market position.
 The misdiagnosis costs $25K-$200K in wasted engagement fees and 3-6 months of lost momentum while the real problem compounds.
 The cause is simple: no diagnostic framework exists to help buyers distinguish between a strategy gap, an execution gap, and a leadership gap.
 The wrong hire wastes money and delays the right hire.

-In my work with mid-market CEOs, I see this pattern in roughly 40% of initial engagements.
-The company has already spent money on the wrong resource before we start.
+In the work with mid-market CEOs, I see this pattern in roughly 40% of initial engagements.
+The company has already spent money on the wrong resource before organizations start.
 The diagnostic below is the framework I use in the first 48 hours of every engagement to determine what the company needs.

 Five Signals That Indicate a Genuine Strategy Gap